trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

 The Octez baking daemon stores persistent operational data in the Octez client's data directory, notably consensus high-water marks and [random seed nonces](https://tezos.gitlab.io/active/randomness_generation.html).
 If you want to back up the baker or move it to another machine and restore it, you must copy the nonce file or files from the Octez client's data directory to the equivalent directory on the new machine.
 These nonce files are named `net<NETWORK_ID>_stateful_nonces` and `net<NETWORK_ID>_nonces`, where `<NETWORK_ID>` is the ID of the network, such as `netXdQprcVkpaWU_stateful_nonces` for Mainnet or `netXnHfVqm9ie_stateful_nonces` for Ghostnet.
-All systems have the `net<NETWORK_ID>_stateful_nonces` file but only legacy baking deployments running versions of Octez prior to 20.0rc1 have the `net<NETWORK_ID>_nonces` file.
+All deployments have the `net<NETWORK_ID>_stateful_nonces` file but only legacy baking deployments running versions of Octez prior to 20.0rc1 have the `net<NETWORK_ID>_nonces` file.

-After you have moved the nonce files and verified that the baker runs normally for one cycle, you can remove the legacy `net<NETWORK_ID>_nonces` file.
+After you have moved the nonce files to the new machine and verified that the baker runs normally for one cycle, you can remove the legacy `net<NETWORK_ID>_nonces` file.

 ## Calculating the delay for attestation rights